In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Design and performance of the Cockcroft-Walton multiplier

-During the test operation of the CW multiplier at the \SI{1800}{\V} peak-to-peak input, surface discharge occurred on the capacitor and FPC surface and the output voltage of the CW multiplier deteriorated.
-Therefore, we coated the circuit with a methyl silicone resin, Shin-Etsu Chemical Co.
-Ltd. KR-251 to improve the withstand voltage.
-The coating is applied by the following procedure. \begin{enumerate} \item Ultrasonically clean the circuit in ethanol for 15 minutes. \item Submerge the circuit in a vat containing KR-251 and run it through ultrasonic cleaning for 15 minutes to defoam. \item Degas the circuit under vacuum for one hour while submerged in KR-251. \item Lift the circuit out of the KR-251 bath and dry it in a vacuum for 4 hours. \end{enumerate} Even with the above procedure, air bubbles around the circuit elements could not be completely removed.
+During the test operation of the CW multiplier at a peak-to-peak voltage of \SI{1800}{\V} a surface discharge occurred on the capacitor and FPC surface and the output voltage of the CW multiplier deteriorated.
+To allow for higher voltage in- and output, the circuit was coated with the methyl silicone resin, Shin-Etsu Chemical Co.
+Ltd. KR-251, which was applied as follows: \begin{enumerate} \item Ultrasonically clean the circuit in ethanol for 15 minutes. \item Submerge the circuit in a vat containing KR-251 and run it through ultrasonic cleaning for 15 minutes to defoam. \item Degas the circuit under vacuum for one hour while submerged in KR-251. \item Lift the circuit out of the KR-251 bath and dry it under vacuum for 4 hours. \end{enumerate} Even with the above procedure, air bubbles around the circuit elements could not be completely avoided.
 To estimate the impact of outgassing from these bubbles on gas purity, we measured the outgassing rate of a coated FPC.